aoterodelaroza/acpdb/README.md

 are examined are written using the same syntax as for the [WRITE keyword](#writing-input-and-structure-files).

+The WRITE option uses the ACP, SCF, NPROP\_PER\_ATOM, TEMPLATE, and DIRECTORY options.
 If no `TEMPLATE` is given, write the structure files (xyz format for molecules, POSCAR format for crystals).
 Otherwise, write input files according to the template (the template format is described below).
 If `TEMPLATE` is given, `file.s` is used as template for both crystals and molecules.
 If `TEMPLATE_MOL` is given, use `filemol.s` for molecules.
 If `TEMPLATE_CRYS` is given, use `filecrys.s` for crystals.
 The extensions of the generated input files are the same as the extension of the template.
 Some template examples can be found in the `templates/` directory.
 If a DIRECTORY is given, write the new din files in that directory (default: `./`).

-The GEN keyword is not implemented yet.
+The CALC keyword reads the results of running the inputs created by the WRITE keyword and calculates the maximum coefficients.
+The results of these calculations are compared to the predictions of the linear model and a maximum coefficient is calculated for each term to keep the nonlinearity error below `ethres.r` (default: 1 kcal/mol).
+For the CALC keyword, the ACP, SCF, and NPROP\_PER_\ATOM options used in WRITE are required, and the total energies of the new calculations must be passed using the SOURCE keyword.
+If the INSERT keyword is used, the calculated maximum coefficients are inserted into the database.

 ## DIN File Format